-AVI further increased the BBBEE shareholding in I&J HoldCo by donating 1% and selling 4% of its shareholding in I&J HoldCo to a company owned by the South African black employees of I&J HoldCo and its subsidiaries, Richtrau No. 53 Proprietary Limited ("Richtrau"), on 1 May 2005.
-On completion of the first vesting cycle and settlement of the gains due to I&J HoldCo's black employees, the scheme has been extended through the introduction of the I&J Black Staff Holding Company Proprietary Limited ("I&J Black Staff HoldCo"), a company owned by the South African black employees of I&J HoldCo and its subsidiaries, which acquired 100% of the issued share capital of Richtrau.
+The Company further increased the BBBEE shareholding in I&J HoldCo by donating 1% and selling 4% of its shareholding in I&J HoldCo to a company owned by the South African black employees of I&J HoldCo and its subsidiaries, Richtrau No. 53 Proprietary Limited ("Richtrau"), on 1 May 2005.
+On completion of the first vesting cycle and settlement of the gains due to I&J HoldCo's black employees, the scheme was extended through the introduction of the I&J Black Staff Holding Company Proprietary Limited ("I&J Black Staff HoldCo"), a company owned by the South African black employees of I&J HoldCo and its subsidiaries, which acquired 100% of the issued share capital of Richtrau.
 The consideration paid by the I&J Black Staff HoldCo amounted to R15,3 million and was funded by AVI Limited subscribing for cumulative redeemable preference shares in the I&J Black Staff HoldCo.
-Effective 22 December 2021 the Company exercised its call option, which resulted in the payout of R103,0 million to I&J HoldCo's black employees.
+Effective 22 December 2021, the Company exercised its call option, which resulted in the payout of R103,0 million to I&J HoldCo's black employees.

-Following the exercise of the call option in December 2021, an updated staff scheme was implemented at I&J Limited (a subsidiary of I&J HoldCo) with I&J HoldCo.
-Through the introduction of this scheme 6,25% of I&J HoldCo's shareholding in I&J Limited was disposed of to the I&J Staff Holding Company Proprietary Limited ("I&J Staff HoldCo"), a company owned by the South African black employees of I&J Limited and its subsidiaries.
+Following the exercise of the call option in December 2021, an updated staff scheme was implemented at 1&J Limited (a subsidiary of 1&J HoldCo).
+Through the introduction of this scheme 6,25% of 1&J HoldCo's shareholding in I&J Limited was disposed of to the I&J Staff Holding Company Proprietary Limited ("I&J Staff HoldCo"), a company owned by the South African black employees of the I&J Group and its fellow subsidiaries.

-As a result of the above arrangements, the effective direct BBBEE shareholding in I&J HoldCo is 20% (2021: 25%) and I&J Limited 25% (2021: 25%).
+As a result of the above arrangements the effective direct BBBEE shareholding in I&J HoldCo is 20% (2022: 20%) and I&J Limited 25% (2022: 25%).

-Investment on redeemable preference shares of each company, including arrear preference dividends is as follows (Note 3):
+Investment in redeemable preference shares of the company, including arrear preference dividends is as follows (Note 3):

-2022 R'm 2021 R'm Main Street 198 Proprietary Limited 165,1 164,6 I&J Black Staff Holding Company Proprietary Limited 15,6
+2023 R'm 2022 R'm Main Street 198 Proprietary Limited 167,4 165,1

 The investment in redeemable preference shares is measured at amortised cost using the effective interest method.
 Preference dividend income is recognised in profit or loss at the preference dividend rate over the period that it is earned.
 The preference share investment is assessed for impairment at each reporting date taking into consideration the earnings attributable to the BBBEE shareholders and is recognised in profit or loss, if impaired.
-No impairment has been recognised for the year ended 30 June 2022 (2021: Rnil).
+No impairment has been recognised for the year ended 30 June 2023 (2022: Rnil).